kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 ## Controller

-Provide your code of the controller under a dedicated directory.
-This directory need to under the `./pkg/controller/jobs/` folder.
+Add a new folder in `./pkg/controller/jobs/` to host the implementation of the integration.

-1. Register the new framework
+1. Register the new framework in `func Init()`
 2. Add RBAC Authorization using [kubebuilder marker comments](https://book.kubebuilder.io/reference/markers/rbac.html)
     - Add RBAC Authorization for priorityclasses, events, workloads, resourceflavors and any resources you want.
-3. Implement the `GenericJob` interface, and potentially other interfaces in [here](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go).
+3. Implement the `GenericJob` interface, and other optional [interfaces defined by the framework](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go).
-    - You can click this [link](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go) to check which interfaces you need to implement.

 ## Webhook

-Create your webhook file in your dedicated director.
+Create a webhook file in the dedicated directory for the integration.

 You can learn how to create webhook in this [page](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html).

+The framework provides some validation functions for common labels and annotations.

 Your webhook should have ability to suspend jobs.

 ## Adjust build system
+Integrations can also live in an external repo, while still using the same integration framework.

 1. Add required dependencies to compile the controller and webhook code.
 For example, using `go get github.com/kubeflow/mpi-operator@0.4.0`.
 2. Update [Makefile](https://github.com/kubernetes-sigs/kueue/blob/main/Makefile) for testing.
    - Add commands which copy the crd of your custom job to the Kueue project.